 To do a full sysgen of IRAF one merely runs mkpkg at the IRAF root.
 If the system is configured for multiple architecture support one must repeat the sysgen for each architecture.
 Each sysgen builds or updates a single BIN directory.
 Since a full sysgen takes a long time and generates a lot of output which later has to be reviewed, it is best to run the job in batch mode with the output redirected.
-For example to update the ssun binaries:
+For example to update the ddec binaries on a Decstation:

 '''

 % cd $iraf

-% mkpkg ssun
+% mkpkg ddec

 % mkpkg >& spool &

 '''